erickl/harmonyhill-app/README.md

 # Database seeding
 - run ```node src/scripts/seeder.mjs```
 - if you are getting an authentication problem, run ```gcloud auth application-default login```
+- Note: launch the debugger for the seeder script, and the env vars in launch.json will be used

 ### Code Splitting